cbohara/think_stats/README.md

 ### random numbers

+  - replacement = a property of the sampling process

-  - replacement = same value could be chosen more than once
+    - with replacement = same value can be chosen more than once

+    - without replacement = once value is chosen, it must be removed from population

+  - simple and efficient algorithm for generating random numbers with CDF

+    - choose random x percentile rank from range 0-100

+    - use Cdf.Percentile to find the value of x

+### comparing percentile ranks

+  - useful for comparing measurements across different groups